snk-js/snk-js/README.md

 ### Hi there, I'm Juliano 👋

-Psichologist once said that I have a special type of awareness where it cares so much to the images I print out there;
-but I replied that I rather use console.log and not print.

 💻 Frontend Engineer

 Just call me the go-to problem solver.
 Proficient in JS/TS and serving up solutions for companies since 2016.